Getting a new puppy is one of the most exciting events that dog lovers experience, but it’s not without its challenges.

 While you can add solid food at eight weeks, not all dog foods are created equal.

-Around three months old, you can begin reducing your pup’s meals to three times a day.
+When your pup is around three months old, you can begin reducing your pup’s meals to three times a day.

 Most dogs are spayed or neutered between six and nine months; this procedure will slow your puppy’s metabolism, and you can probably switch to two meals a day.

-You can also begin introducing adult dog food around this age, but there’s no rush.
-Large breeds take longer to develop physically, so you can stick to the puppy food until your little one is at least a year old.
+Large breeds take longer to develop physically, so you can stick to the puppy food until your little one is at least a year old before switching to adult dog food to ensure it gets the nutrients it needs.

 Energy

-Puppies need a lot of sleep — many snooze up to 20 hours daily.
+Younger puppies need a lot of sleep — many snooze up to 20 hours daily.
 Their bodies are growing, and the process demands a lot of rest.

 This phase doesn’t last forever, so give them plenty of playtime and attention when needed; you can also begin introducing some essential boundaries and simple commands.

-Small breeds will calm down around six months of age, while larger breeds will likely continue to act out until they reach at least a year.
+Smaller breeds will calm down around six months of age, while larger breeds will likely continue to act out until they reach at least a year.

 Spaying or neutering your puppy will also help level off its energy levels.
 As your puppy matures, usually around one year, it should noticeably calm down (though larger breeds may extend this phase to two years of age).